1991 NCAA Division I men's golf championship

 The 1991 NCAA Division I Men's Golf Championships were contested at the 53rd annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Poppy Hills Golf Course in Pebble Beach, California.
+The tournament was held at the Poppy Hills Golf Course in Pebble Beach, California on June 5−8.

 Oklahoma State won the team championship, the Cowboys' seventh NCAA title and first since 1987.

 Warren Schutte, from UNLV, won the individual title.

+Regional qualifiers

+The regionals were played May 23–25.